hammadmaqdoom/Movie-Recommendation-System/README.md

 ```sh
 (venv)$ py -m pip install -r requirements.txt
 ```
-Note the `(env)` in front of the prompt.
+Note the `(venv)` in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by `virtualenv`.

 Once `pip` has finished downloading the dependencies: